 Attend a Pre-Major Advising Workshop (PAW)

 All Criminal Justice and Law Enforcement students are required to attend a Pre-Major Advising Workshop (PAW) prior to being accepted to the major.
 You may attend a PAW only after having completed NSO and should do so within your first semester.
 A PAW is a group advising session designed to review your graduation requirements in-depth, important advising information and answer any questions you may have.
 Check for upcoming PAW sessions and signup information.
-Cohort students should contact their advisor for special cohort PAW dates.

 Ensure you are pursuing the right major for your career goals